 - why European countries are going to soon end up like African countries.

 In some ways, the Hanseatic concept strikes me as being superior to secession because it is primarily based around pragmatism such as trade and common interests, while secession relies on political negotiations and geographical borders.

-In the modern era, nation states have effectively swallowed all city states other than, perhaps, Monaco and Singapore and the Vatican City.
+In the modern era, nation states have effectively swallowed all city-states other than, perhaps, Monaco, Singapore and the Vatican City.